-- Moving from "working" to "fully integrated" - Getting back to build vs. buy: - Discussion centered on working not on full integration - Secondary Integrations
+- Moving from "working" to "fully integrated" - Getting back to build vs. buy: - Discussion often centers on working not on full integration - Moving from "working" to full integration is often more costly than initial working stage: - May require deeply leveraging internal systems - Or changing them! - May require a deep understanding of domain and system context information